Middlesbrough F.C.: Formation and early years (1876–1914)

 Middlesbrough were formed in 1876, and won the FA Amateur Cup in 1895 and again in 1898.
 The club turned professional in 1889, but reverted to amateur status in 1892.
 They turned professional permanently in 1899.
 After three seasons, they won promotion to the First Division, where they would remain for the next 22 years.

 In 1903, the club moved to Ayresome Park, their home for the next 92 years.
 In 1905, the club sanctioned the transfer of Alf Common for £1,000, a record fee.
+In the same year, Tim Williamson became the first Middlesbrough player to play international football.

-Over the next few years, their form fluctuated greatly, rising to sixth in 1907–08 before dropping to 17th two seasons later.
+Over these early years in the top flight, their form fluctuated greatly, rising to sixth in 1907–08 before dropping to 17th two seasons later.
 The club rose to their highest league finish to date, third, in 1913–14.
-World War I soon intervened and football was suspended.
+The First World War soon intervened, and football was suspended.